 Keeping a cat away from a Christmas tree will require a mix of ingenuity, repellents and training.
 In the end, though, keep in mind that your cat might not be so agreeable to the idea of a do-not-touch Christmas tree.
 You might need to keep him in a different room for at least part of the day.

-How to Keep a Cat Away From an Xmas Tree
+How to Keep a Cat Away From a Christmas Tree

 Give Kitty Some Time